aws/aws-toolkit-common/telemetry/telemetryformat.md

 createTime?: Date
 // Value based on unit and call type value?: number
+// The AWS Region associated with a metric string? awsAccount
+// The AWS Region associated with a metric string? awsRegion
 ```

 If not specified `createTime` defaults to UTC now, `value` defaults to `1.0`.